caol777/caol777.github.io/_posts/2025-12-01-KOTH Writeup.md

 Windows: \Users\Administrator\Desktop\flag.txt

+There was also trivia questions what would give us points if we answered them correctly and fast enough.

 ---

  At the start, i went ahead and tried to gain access to a linux machine at first but after the first hour i went onto Windows so ill go over my attack path for windows first.